 John D Rockefeller Jr. Memorial Parkway

-The Flagg Ranch is located just South of the South Entrance to Yellowstone National Park.
-It originally started as a United States Calvary outpost in 1872.
+The Flagg Ranch is located just south of the South Entrance to Yellowstone National Park.
+It originally started as a United States Cavalry outpost in 1872.
 The U.S. Army was the first people assigned to protect the resources of Yellowstone, America’s first National Park which was created on March 1, 1872.

 How did it become a National Park Site?

 John D. Rockefeller Jr. took after his incredible father and dedicated himself to a life of philanthropy.
 He was also a great conservationist.

 He donated 5 million dollars alone to buy lands in the Great Smoky Mountains “in the beautiful spirit of my mother”.
 His drive continued on to help with Yosemite, Mesa Verde, Grand Canyon and Yellowstone National Parks leaving a tremendous legacy for the National Parks System.

 For these reasons, Congress decided to dedicate 24,000 acres of land between Yellowstone and Grand Teton National Parks as the John D Rockefeller Jr. Memorial Parkway.